-Furthermore, governments should evaluate examples of good practice of feed-in tariff systems in Japan and EU states to stimulate green energy.
+Furthermore, governments should evaluate a balance between feed-in tariff systems and mitigation of national burden in Japan and EU states to stimulate renewable energy.

-WP-4/#06\/EJ to EJ Smart Grid and convergence of Electric distribution networks with ICT
+WP-4/#06/EJ to EJ Smart Grid and convergence of Electric distribution networks with ICT

 The growth of Renewable Energy Systems on the grids in the future will to a substantial degree occur in dispersed energy production.
 This will in turn favour local balancing of energy flows on the grid as opposed to centralized transmission system operators (TSOs) controlled balancing.
 The trends to achieve this are through automatic trading of energy flexibility by prosumers, dynamic pricing of energy based on local conditions, and maximisation of adaptability potential by harnessing virtual energy reservoirs in processes.
 Local sustainability and uninterrupted energy supply to remote areas in case of natural disasters drives grid planning towards possibilities for island operation of electric micro grids.

-The growing role of prosumers, smart grids, micro grids, energy storage and emobility requires a different distribution of roles and responsibilities in the value chain of electricity production, transmission, distribution and retail.

-All these trends will have to ultimately result in a multitude of load balanced smart micro grids, which are in turn connected to the main grid, supported by state-of-theart ICT such as internet of things, big data, etc.
+The growing role of prosumers, smart grids, micro grids, energy storage and e-mobility requires a different distribution of roles and responsibilities in the value chain of electricity production, transmission, distribution and retail.
+All these trends will have to ultimately result in a multitude of load balanced smart micro grids, which are in turn connected to the main grid, supported by state-of-the-art ICT such as internet of things, big data, etc.